bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ~~~~

 Note that the response header does not contain any grants but does
-contain the paired account name.
+contain the paired user account name.

-#### Example 4 - `POST /tag` against a service that does not provide unpaired tagging
+#### Example 4 - `POST /tag` against a service that does not provide receiver tagging

 ##### Request